-Okracoke musician promotes song of unity during time of division
+Ocracoke musician promotes song of unity during time of division

-OKRACOKE, N.C.
-(WITN) -- During a time when people are calling for change, one Ocracoke band is singing melodies of love, truth and hope.
+During a time when people are calling for change, one Ocracoke band is singing melodies of love, truth and hope.

 Gary Mitchell is the lead singer for Molasses Creek and he said recently he's been trying to help spread the message of unity with his music.